kubernetes/ingress-nginx/controllers/nginx/configuration.md

 In some scenarios the exposed URL in the backend service differs from the specified path in the Ingress rule.
 Without a rewrite any request will return 404.
 Set the annotation `ingress.kubernetes.io/rewrite-target` to the path expected by the service.

-If the application contains relative links is possible to add an additional annotation `ingress.kubernetes.io/add-base-url` that will append a `base` tag in the header of the returned HTML from the backend.
+If the application contains relative links it is possible to add an additional annotation `ingress.kubernetes.io/add-base-url` that will prepend a [`base` tag](https://developer.mozilla.org/en/docs/Web/HTML/Element/base) in the header of the returned HTML from the backend.

-Please check the [rewrite](examples/rewrite/README.md) example
+Please check the [rewrite](examples/rewrite/README.md) example.

 ### Rate limiting

 The annotations `ingress.kubernetes.io/limit-connections` and `ingress.kubernetes.io/limit-rps` allows the creation of a limit in the connections that can be opened by a single client IP address.
-This can be use to mitigate [DDoS Attacks](https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus)
+This can be used to mitigate [DDoS Attacks](https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus).

-`ingress.kubernetes.io/limit-connections`: number of concurrent allowed connections from a single IP address
+`ingress.kubernetes.io/limit-connections`: number of concurrent allowed connections from a single IP address.

-`ingress.kubernetes.io/limit-rps`: number of allowed connections per second from a single IP address
+`ingress.kubernetes.io/limit-rps`: number of allowed connections per second from a single IP address.

-Is possible to specify both annotation in the same Ingress rule.
-If you specify both annotations in a single Ingress rule, limit-rps takes precedence
+If you specify both annotations in a single Ingress rule, limit-rps takes precedence.

 ### Secure upstreams